-Sending items from a single order in multiple shipments raises shipping costs, creates more packaging waste, and may confuse customers.
-A retail supply chain best practice is to split your inventory across fulfilment centres to keep inventory close to your customers.
-It can help you save money on shipping and improve your last-mile delivery.
+Sending items from a single order in multiple shipments can increase shipping costs, create more packaging waste, and confuse customers.
+A best practice is to split your replenishment stock across fulfillment centers to keep inventory close to your customers.
+This can help you save money on shipping and improve your last-mile delivery.

 INVENTORY REPLENISHMENT METHODS

 The right inventory replenishment method ensures that your warehouse never runs out of stock, while also avoiding excess inventory.
 It can also help to maximize warehouse space and reduce product misplacement, leading to reduced operational costs.

 Stockouts can cause huge problems in terms of retention rates and customer satisfaction.
 Therefore, it is crucial to choose the right inventory replenishment model for your business’s needs.